JohnnyBee86/GuessingGame/README.md

 - The 'given' number is re-rolled if it is the same as the 'thinking'
 - After 5 correct guesses the game will end

-## Android features used will include:
+## Android features used include:
 - Fragments
 - Event Handling (on click listeners)
 - Navigation Achitecture
 - Safe Args
+- Toasts

 ## Completed as of 7 Nov 23:
 - Initial project build
 - Created Welcome, Game, and Congrats fragments
-- Populated and Constrained project elements (i.e. Textviews, Text Input Area, and Buttons) for all fragments
+- Populated and Constrained project elements (i.e. TextViews, EditText, and Buttons) for all fragments
 - Created Nav Graph layout (see photo below) with the 'back' action on the Congrats fragment 'popping' to the Welcome fragment

 ![LayoutAndNavSetUp](https://github.com/JohnnyBee86/GuessingGame/assets/130700641/b66d629e-a1d6-46d9-a2c5-8bea368c1cd4)

-- Implemented code to navigate from Welcome to Game fragment
+- Implemented code to navigate from the Welcome to the Game fragment
-- Implemented and tested functional game code
+- Implemented and tested game code:
+     - Game code functional

+- Created README and filled out to match progress as of 7 Nov 23

 ## Completed as of 16 Nov 23:
 - Implemented code to enable the New Player button on the Congrats fragment to navigate to the Welcome fragment